wooglooskr/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

-   Output hinting for identifying contexts where the user requested a compact output
+   Indicates whether the user requested a compact output for ``io``\ .

+   This is used in particular for printing array elements.
+To offer a compact representation, a type ``T`` should test ``limit_output(io)`` in the normal ``show(io, x::T)`` method.
+A compact representation should skip any type information, which would be redundant with that printed once for the whole array.

 Multimedia I/O
 --------------